-Nails Natural, short and clean nails only.
-No clear or colored polish is allowed.
-Artificial nails, nail tips, and gel nails are not permitted.
+Nails Only short, clean, natural nails are allowed.
+Nail polish (clear or colored), artificial nails, tips, and gel applications are strictly prohibited.

-Personal Students are expected to maintain necessary personal hygiene including bathing daily, shampooing hair, and using underarm deodorant.
-Underclothing (including underwear and bras) must not be visible through the uniform.
+Personal Students are expected to maintain high standards of personal hygiene.
+This includes daily bathing, regular hair washing, and the use of underarm deodorant.
+Undergarments, including bras and underwear, must not be visible through the uniform.